Common raven: Taxonomy

 The common raven was one of the many species originally described, with its type locality given as Europe, by Carl Linnaeus in his landmark 1758 10th edition of Systema Naturae, and it still bears its original name of Corvus corax.
+It is the type species of the genus Corvus.

+Etymology

-It is the type species of the genus Corvus, derived from the Latin word for 'raven'.
+The genus Corvus is derived from the Latin word for 'raven'.
 The specific epithet corax is the Latinized form of the Greek word κόραξ, meaning 'raven' or 'crow'.

-The modern English word raven has cognates in many other Germanic languages, including Old Norse (and subsequently modern Icelandic) hrafn and Old High German (h)raban, all which descend from Proto-Germanic *khrabanas.
+The modern English word raven has cognates in many other Germanic languages, including Old Norse (and subsequently modern Icelandic) hrafn and Old High German (h)raban, all which descend from Proto-Germanic *hrabanaz.
 An old Scottish word corby or corbie, akin to the French corbeau, has been used for both this bird and the carrion crow.
 Collective nouns for a group of ravens (or at least the common raven) include "unkindness" and "conspiracy".

-Classification

-The closest relatives of the common raven are the brown-necked raven (C. ruficollis), the pied crow (C. albus) of Africa, and the Chihuahuan raven (C. cryptoleucus) of the North American Southwest.
+Subspecies

 Most authorities, including the IOC World Bird List and the Handbook of the Birds of the World, currently accept 11 subspecies, though some only accept eight; of the six subspecies accepted by IOC and HBW in the Western Palearctic region, only four are accepted by Shirihai.